tazbirul94/tazbirul94/README.md

 - 🔭 I’m currently working on **rabbitMQ projects**

-- 🌱 I’m currently learning **Powerbuilder, grafana, Quartz acheduling**
+- 🌱 I’m currently learning **Powerbuilder, Grafana, Quartz Scheduling**

 - 👯 I’m looking to collaborate on **in house modernization at Eventim**